General terms and conditions for Geomatic products and services

 - The Danish Data Protection Act (Act 2018-05-23 no. 502 and subsequent amendments)

-13.2.1.
-Cancellation The Client will be invoiced for a cancellation fee of DKK 2,500 in the event of cancellation of a booked CPR cleaning.
+The Customer is invoiced a cancellation fee of DKK 10,000 excl.
+VAT in the event of cancellation of a booked CPR wash.

-13.2.2.
-Failure to provide or delayed provision of data by client If the file for CPR cleaning is not provided at the agreed time to ensure, that it can be sent on time and as planned for cleaning, this will trigger a fee of DKK 5,000.
-This fee will be invoiced irrespective of whether any files have been cleaned.
-The reason for this fee is that, the date of the cleaning is blocked to other clients, which means that Geomatic will turn away other clients who may have required cleaning during this period.
+If the file for CPR wash is not provided at the agreed time to ensure that it can be sent on time and as planned for the CPR wash, this will trigger a fee of DKK 10,000 excl.
+VAT.
+This fee will be invoiced irrespective of whether any files are cleaned.
+The reason for this fee is that the date of the wash is blocked to other clients which means that Geomatic will have turned away other clients who may have required data wash during this period.

-14.2.1.
-Data from CPR may only be used for intended purposes.
-Collecting information form CPR is therefore not permitted, unless one of the bases for processing listed below applies:
+Collecting information form CPR is therefore not permitted unless one of the bases for processing listed below applies:

 - Specific consent from the individual.

-- The purpose of the collection of the personal data must be lawful and have a legitimate basis.
+- The purpose of the collection of the personal data must be lawful and have an objective basis.

 - When disclosure is crucial in order to ensure unequivocal identification of the data subject.